This is an official version.

 (b) relating to the meetings of the board and procedures of those meetings;

-(c) which govern the adjudication of matters under the Liquor Control Act ; and
+(c) which govern the adjudication of matters under the Liquor Control Act or the Cannabis Control Act ; and

-(d) for the purpose of carrying out its duties or purposes under this Act or a regulation made under this Act, or the Liquor Control Act or a regulation made under that Act.
+(d) for the purpose of carrying out its duties or purposes under this Act, the Liquor Control Act , the Cannabis Control Act or a regulation made under those Acts.

 Members of board are members of corporation